nearform/titus/docs/quick-start/README.md

 npm run docker:dev:logs
 ```

-## Stopping the stack
+### Stop the Stack
-You can can also stop the stack by running:
+You can stop the stack with the command:

 ```sh
 npm run stop:all
 ```

-While this command will stop the system it will not delete the stack containers or volumes.
-To delete the containers produced run:
+This command stops the system, but does not delete the stack containers or volumes.
+To delete the containers and volumes, run the command:

 ```sh
 npm run docker:dev:rmi
 ```

-## Linting and Testing
+### Linting and Testing
-Linting and testing can be ran can across the stack by running `npm run <command>` in the root of the repo; where command can be one of:
+To perform linting and testing across the stack, use the command format `npm run <command>` in the root directory of the repository.
+For example:

-- `npm run lint:all`
-  - Runs the `lint` command in each package that has one
+- `npm run lint:all`- Runs the `lint` command in each package that has one
-- `npm run test:all`
-  - Runs the `test` command in each package that has one
+- `npm run test:all`- Runs the `test` command in each package that has one

-Both frontend and backend starter kits have linting and testing built in and as such should run green in both cases by default, and red should any change violate the included rules.
+Both frontend and backend starter kits have linting and testing built in and run green in both cases by default.
+If any changes break the included rules, the starter kit runs red.

-# Next steps
+## Next Step
+If you would like more information, select the documentation most relevant to you:

 - Deep dive into our documentation for [Developers].
 - See our detailed [DevOps] documentation.